 Dave Crawford (BSc P.E.
-MBA), Chief Technical Officer, United States - Mr. Crawford is a Mining Engineer / MBA with 36 years background in project studies, mine design, economic analysis and resource estimation in multiple commodities and multiple countries.
+MBA), Chief Technical Officer, United States - Mr. Crawford is a Mining Engineer / MBA with over 35 years background in project studies, mine design, economic analysis and resource estimation in multiple commodities and multiple countries.
 He is a Registered Professional Engineer and a Qualified Person under Canadian National Instrument 43-101.
-Mr. Crawford has worked with Newmont Mining as a Study Director for Mergers and Acquisitions and Value Assurance in gold and copper projects, in-situ uranium projects in Kazakhstan, and Principal Mining Engineer with Pincock, Allen and Holt.
+Mr. Crawford has worked with Newmont Mining as a Study Director for Mergers and Acquisitions and Value Assurance in gold and copper projects, in-situ uranium projects in Kazakhstan with Cameco, and Principal Mining Engineer with Pincock, Allen and Holt.
+For the past 5 years Mr Crawford has been Chief Technical Officer of the Company.

-Jeffrey L. Karoly (BSc, ACA), Chief Financial Officer, United Kingdom - Mr. Karoly has degree in Geology from the University of Bristol and is a Chartered Accountant with over 20 years of experience in the mining industry.
-He was with Minorco/Anglo American for 11 years in a variety of finance/corporate finance functions in the UK, Brazil, South Africa and France and subsequently was Chief Financial Officer of South American Ferro Metals, which listed in 2010 on the ASX and subsquently he was the Chief Financial Officer and Company Secretary of AIM and TSX listed Horizonte Minerals Plc (AIM/TSX: HZM).
-He was CFO of Altus Strategies plc (AIM: ALS) at the time of its listing on AIM in 2017 and is also CFO of Rupert Resources (TSX-V: RUP).
+Jeffrey L. Karoly (BSc, ACA), Chief Financial Officer, United Kingdom - Mr. Karoly has a degree in Geology from the University of Bristol and is a Chartered Accountant with over 20 years of experience in the mining industry.
+He was with Minorco/Anglo American for 11 years in a variety of finance/corporate finance functions in the UK, Brazil, South Africa and France.
+Since 2008 Mr Karoly has been Chief Financial Officer of several listed resource companies and since 2017, when he joined the Company as Chief Financial Officer has also divided his time with being the Chief Financial Officer of Rupert Resources (TSX-V: RUP).
 Mr. Karoly started his career at Coopers & Lybrand and speaks French and Portuguese.